jacob-hjortlund/BayesLens/README.md

 ```

 ### Run the test example
-We prepared a simple example of a BayesLens run.
+We have prepared a simple example of a BayesLens run.
 All outputs of the following commands are saved in:
 ```bash
 /BayesLens/EXAMPLES/TEST/RESULTS
 ```